 In summer 2016, Jack first started having trouble with his appetite.
 At that time, a scan discovered an abdominal aortic aneurysm.
 Doctors weren't looking for it, but finding it likely saved his life.
 He had surgery in July to repair the bulging aorta with a stent and also do two bypasses in his groin/thighs to restore blood flow to his legs.

 Then, after he was home and recovering, Jack started to have trouble swallowing and was losing weight.
-A gastro scope first found, and CAT and PET scans confirmed, a large (6 x 8.3 x 7.5 cm) cancerous tumor in his esophagus, as well as some localized spread of the cancer to a nearby lymph node and possibly a spot on his spine.
+A gastro scope first found, and CAT and PET scans confirmed, a large (6 x 8.3 x 7.5 cm) cancerous tumor in his esophagus, as well as some localized spread of the cancer to nearby lymph nodes.
 In addition to the cancer, he is having mobility issues and has trouble getting around.
-We’re not sure if this is due to continued recovery from his femoral artery bypasses, from weakness due to cancer, from lack of nutrition and weight loss from his swallowing problems, or a combination of those.
+He got a G-tube for nutrition, and then 28 weeks of radiation shrunk the tumor in his esophagus to nothing.
+He's not cancer free, but isn't dealing with that mass anymore.